-Istituto Lorenzo de’ Medici aims to foster an academic study abroad environment in which students are stimulated to reach their full academic potential and in which academic quality is valued and nurtured.
+LdM Institute aims to foster a study abroad environment in which students are stimulated to reach their full potential and where academic quality is valued and nurtured.

 All courses are taught in English, with the exception of Italian language courses (ITL and ITC codes).

 LdM courses usually involve 45, 60, or 90 contact hours per term.
-See course descriptions for details.
+See the academic catalog for details.

 Various courses at LdM require students to have already completed specified prerequisites before the beginning of the program.
 Prerequisites are detailed at the end of course descriptions and are also available on the institute’s regularly published schedules.
 Many studio art and design courses require students to take a level test upon arrival in order to confirm suitability for the course.

 Contact [email protected] for more information on academic prerequisites.

 The following grading system applies to all LdM courses:

 A = 100 – 93%, A- = 92 – 90%, B+ =89 – 87%,

 B = 86 – 83%, B- = 82 – 80%, C+ = 79 – 77%,

 C = 76 – 73%, C- = 72 – 70%, D = 69 – 60%